nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 So you guys both have, negatives for will saves for the next round.
 And he doesn't really have anything they can do with that.
 Should've should've thought about that before I decided to go go ahead and do that.
 But he's gonna back on out and he's going to continue his courageous anthem.
 So Yeah.

 Yeah.
 Yeah.
 Then the priestess, she is going to, she's going to maintain the darkness and maintain the spiritual weapon.
-So the spiritual weapon is going to When she maintains it, it's going to continue its attack on Alwar.
+So the spiritual weapon is going to When she maintains it, it's going to continue its attack on Alwor.
 Hang on.

 Hang on.
 Hang on.
 Before she rolls.
 I am going to oh, no. I can't.